RoboChimera/Ottation/README.md

 A silly little CLI shell program that makes it possible for me to make simple HTML documents out of my notes.

-This is an example, we will call this file example.ott
+This is an example, we will call this file example.ott,
 ```
+# USE TAB FOR INDENTATION

 !
 ! # <- Title
 !